dev-this/tf-action-controller/README.md

 **Not currently suitable for use in production environments**

 ## Why does this exist?
+Because running allowing Terraform to orchestrate your infrastructure requires some pretty generous permissions.

-To encourage invoking your IaC pipeline from a secure network.
+Terraform To encourage invoking your IaC pipeline from a secure network.

 ## Features

 - Tightly integrated with GitHub Checks API
 - GitHub webhook secret verification
 - GitHub checks API